RYin4/EmergencyApp/README.md

 # Android Emergency Mobile Application

-Note: We went ahead and removed the google-json.js file and the key.xml file
+Note: Removed the google-json.js file and the key.xml file

 ### Purpose
 To provide users with assistance during emergency situations such as: <br/>